jame25/Piper-Read/README.md

 If a keyword in the **banned.dict** file is detected, the entire line is skipped.

+**replace.dict** functions as a replacement for a keyword or phrase, i.e LHC=Large Hadron Collider.

 ## Support:

 If you find this project helpful and would like to support its development, you can buy me a coffee on Ko-Fi: